alexyz/vrscan/readme.md

 # vrscan

-experiments to scan the virtua racing arcade (sega, 1992) roms for 3d track geometry
+experiments to scan the sega model 1 arcade game roms for 3d geometry

+the best supported game is virtua racing arcade (sega, 1992)

 the roms themselves are not part of this project, and this project is not associated with sega